An early morning in December, the drizzle falling almost warm, mistle thrushes

 Abstract of George Hughes (2002): Environmental Indicators.

 A product from University of Edinburgh; i can almost see that Trump golf-course hovering in the background, a pioneering victory for crude and vacuous exploitation.
 Who in Ireland is likely to put "the ecological impact of golf" or "the ecological impact of dog-walking" on the agenda?
 No-one.
 And why?
-Here is a typical situation , from Northern Ireland which is actually weighed down under the dog yoke as much as The Republic.
-A rural, provincial, slightly backward society is setting the standards at all latitudes, from Wexford to Belfast.
+Here is a typical situation , from Northern Ireland which is actually weighed down under the dog yoke as much as The Republic, and here one from Malahide 16 January 2019: Dog owners in Fingal protest over new rules in public parks.
+A rural, provincial, slightly backward society is setting the standards at all latitudes, from Wexford to Belfast, these dog-owners simply want the parks for themselves.
+In St Anne's Park in central Dublin the favorite pastime of unattended dogs is to stalk the grey squirrels feeding on the ground, a "body count" would reveal a remarkable predation level.
 But those are our only ways of touching nature, with one finger-tip!!!
 Ohhh-kayyy, i take back, golf has to be endured, dogs have to be endured...
 Are there any other untouchable invariants in Hibernia?
 (Carbide cannons, what keeps us from famine!)

 Whosoever shall come guided by the call and flight of birds of sure omen, that

 man shall have advantage through my voice, and I will not deceive him.
 But whoso

 shall trust to idly-chattering birds and shall seek to invoke my prophetic art